 The most common esophageal motility disorder is achalasia, a complete loss of peristalsis coupled with a hypertensive and non-relaxed lower esophageal sphincter.
 Achalasia can be diagnosed through an upper gastrointestinal (GI) tract endoscopy, a liquid barium swallow, an esophageal manometry, and/or an acid reflux test.
 Treatment for this and other motility disorders affecting the esophagus can include eating habit modification, medication, BOTOX® injections, balloon dilation, and surgery.
 After treatment, follow-up monitoring is generally recommended to prevent the symptoms of achalasia from returning.

 Tampa General Hospital’s Endoscopy Center is staffed by physicians who diagnose and treat a wide array esophageal motility disorders.
 Our team of gastroenterological specialists provides quality, patient-centered care with the aid of some of the most advanced medical technology available.
-U.S. News & World Report recognized TGH in 2020-2021 as one of America’s Best Hospitals in Gastroenterology & GI Surgery (ranked #24) as well as Best Florida Hospital for Gastroenterology & GI Surgery.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 We invite you to use our Physician Finder or call 1-800-833-3627 to find a gastroenterologist.